Special cubic zeros and the dual variety: Introduction

-\rmk{ The \emph{$h$-invariant} introduced by \cites{davenport1962exponential,davenport1964non} provides an equivalent way to think about linear subvarieties of cubic varieties.
-(See e.g.~\cite{dietmann2017h}*{Lemma~1.1} for a modern record of a more general equivalence.)
-In fact, the present \S\ref{SEC:proving-bias-in-trivial-S_c's} essentially relies on (a convenient choice of) ``$h$-decompositions of $F$'' corresponding to the $L$'s in Theorem~\ref{THM:contribution-from-generically-singular-c's}. }
+If $F$ is diagonal, $\Upsilon$ has an explicit classical description: see Proposition~\ref{PROP:characterize-diagonal-L/Q}.
+In general, linear subvarieties of cubics are closely tied to the \emph{$h$-invariant} introduced by \cites{davenport1962exponential,davenport1964non}.
+(See \cite{dietmann2017h}*{Lemma~1.1} for a more general relationship.)
+In fact, the present \S\ref{SEC:proving-bias-in-linear-S_c's} relies on a convenient choice of ``$h$-decompositions of $F$'' corresponding to the elements of $\Upsilon$.